vianna-research/website/pages/01_workgroups/nogueira/projects/BINOM.md

 This project therefore is about designing a new data reduction method that allows for such a transmission of signals and therefore enables a binaural signal processing in CIs.
 It is based on an efficient custom-taylored transmission of electrical stimulation patterns for meeting the requirements mentioned while providing the highest possible gains in speech perception and fidelity.
 It will be combined with enhanced algorithms for binaural signal processing and evaluated regarding its influence on speech intelligibility, audio quality and localization in several subjective tests.

 The planed project is a collaborative project between the Auditory Prosthetic Group of the German Hearing Center that is part of the Medical University Hannover (MHH) and the Institut für Informationsverarbeitung (TNT) of the Leibniz Universität Hannover.
 In the course of the project both project partners will make significant progress in their field of research in particular data reduction for audio applications (TNT) and binaural signal enhancement for CIs (MHH).
 In addition this cooperation is a great opportunity to exchange knowledge between an engineering department and a medical school.
-Doing so, engineering methods and medical expertise can be combined to ensure the success of the project..
+Doing so, engineering methods and medical expertise can be combined to ensure the success of the project.

 <audio controls>
   <source src="pages/01_workgroups/nogueira/projects/MusIC/Example1/SpeechFullyConnectedR2.wav" type="audio/wav">